 Catering parking passes include the possibility of going into the F3 paddock until a certain time before the start of the event in the morning, after which the car has to be moved out of the F3 paddock and parked in the "W" parking area.
 Entrance to the F3 paddock with "C" parking pass is again allowed from a certain time in the evening after the end of the event.

-You will find the exact times in the DTM ticket guide.
+Exact times to be found in the DTM ticket guide.

 The ticket situation outside DTM events will be specified via Team Information.